 Kakamega Forest National Reserve

-Kakamega Forest National Reserve is a tropical rainforest situated in the Kakamega and Nandi County of Kenya, northwest of the capital Nairobi, and near the border with Uganda.
+Kakamega Forest National Reserve is a tropical rainforest in the Kakamega and Nandi County of Kenya, northwest of the capital Nairobi, and near the border with Uganda.
 Nairobi city is located 418 km via Nakuru and Kapsabet (a drive anywhere between 6 and 8 hours).
-The forest is located about 50 km north of Kisumu city and Eldoret is 87 Km by road.
+The forest is about 50 km north of Kisumu city and Eldoret is 87 Km by road.
 Kakamega forest is divided into two separate management schemes.
-The northern part of the forest (the National Reserve) is managed by the Kenya Wildlife Service while the southern section (known as the Forest Reserve) is run by the Forestry Department.
+The Kenya Wildlife Service manages the northern part of the forest (the National Reserve) while the Forestry Department runs the southern section (known as the Forest Reserve).

 Kakamega Forest is a tropical rainforest situated in the Kakamega and Nandi County of Kenya, northwest of the capital Nairobi, and near the border with Uganda.
 It is Kenya’s only tropical rainforest that covers approximately 240 square km² said to be Kenya’s last remnant of the ancient Guineo-Congolian rainforest that stretched all across West Africa.

-Kakamega forest reserve is about twice the size of Nairobi National Park.
+Kakamega Forest Reserve is about twice the size of Nairobi National Park.
 It is an area of mostly indigenous vegetation that offers unique wildlife and scenic beauty, located about 15km from Kakamega town.
-The reserve was established to protect only a residue of a really unique forest ecosystem.
+The reserve was established to protect only a residue of a unique forest ecosystem.
 The word “Kakamega” translates roughly to “pinch” in Kiluhyah.

 It was most likely used to describe how the European colonists would eat the staple food, ugali, in contrast to the traditional method of eating it.
 Ugali is still a popular maize dish that is a favorite in the local cuisine, which is usually rolled into a lump or a ball and dipped into the preferred sauce or stew.